Nolanyu99/term3_robot/README.md

 ## How to Run the Robot

-1. Place the robot at the correct starting position.
+1. Place the robot at the correct start position.
 2. Turn on the robot power system.
 3. Connect the Arduino GIGA R1 to the computer if Serial Monitor is needed.
 4. Upload the final code from `Jason_combined_code/`.
 5. Open Serial Monitor at `115200`.
 6. During startup, the robot runs calibration:

-   - IR sensor calibration
+   * IR line sensor calibration
-   - IMU stillness wait
+   * IMU stillness wait
-   - Gyro Z-axis bias calibration
+   * Gyro Z-axis bias calibration
-7. After calibration, the robot enters its mission state machine.
+7. After calibration, the robot enters the mission state machine.
-8. The robot can perform behaviours such as:
+8. The default mission phase in the final code starts from `BaseToGate`.
+9. The robot then follows the configured mission logic:

-   - base line following
+   * base line following
+   * RFID handling
-   - tunnel entry
+   * tunnel entry
-   - wall following
+   * wall following
-   - arena behaviour
+   * arena behaviour
-   - RFID scanning
-   - obstacle avoidance
+   * obstacle avoidance fallback
+   * pathfinding if an arena goal is set
+   * return-to-base if commanded
+   * revive behaviour if commanded
-   - seed dispensing
+   * seed dispensing when planting is triggered
-   - return-to-base sequence
-   - emergency stop / pause behaviour

 ---